 Former IndyMac executives sued by FDIC over bad loans

 Regulators from the FDIC have filed lawsuits against four former IndyMac executives.
-The accusation is that IndyMac bank was negligent in offering mortgages and instant loans online to borrowers who were not qualified.
+The accusation is that IndyMac bank was negligent in offering mortgages and fast loans online to borrowers who were not qualified.
 The lawsuit seeks to recoup $300 million of the $12.7 billion taxpayers lost when IndyMac failed.

 The failure of IndyMac